-Derivatives are defined in Article 3(22) of the DR by reference to the Annex II of the Capital Requirement Regulation 575/2013 (hereafter "the CRR").
+Derivatives are defined in Article 3(22) of the DR by reference to the Annex II of the CRR.
 Please note that the CRR definition excludes credit derivatives from the derivatives definition.

-The derivative adjustment referred to in Article 5(3)-(4) of the DR does not apply to small institutions that qualify for the lump-sum approach referred to in Article 10(1)-(6) of the DR. It does not apply either to investment firms authorised to carry out only limited services and activities where they are covered by the consolidated ECB supervision11.
+The derivative adjustment referred to in Article 5(3)-(4) of the DR does not apply to small institutions that qualify for the lump-sum approach referred to in Article 10(1)-(6) of the DR.12

-In order to perform the adjustment, the following steps should be performed:
+In order to perform the adjustment, certain data is requested in the 2021 Data Reporting Form, which allows to perform the following steps: